 Nicholas Lemann is a Professor at the Columbia Graduate School of Journalism and a staff writer at The New Yorker.
-He is the author of The Big Test: The Secret History of the American Meritocracy and The Promised Land: The Great Black Migration and How It Changed America, among other books.
-(March 2016)
+His books include The Big Test: The Secret History of the American Meritocracy and The Promised Land: The Great Black Migration and How It Changed America.
+(November 2016)

 Killing Reagan: The Violent Assault That Changed a Presidency